-1. There’s no money in POD.
+1. There’s no money in print on demand

 POD actually serves a number of larger operations as an easy and efficient access point to wider product varieties previously only available through wholesale.
 POD products eliminate significant inventory risks and offer business owners the freedom to pivot as soon as an idea doesn’t work.
 That flexibility comes with some cost (compared to dropshipping, for example), but you’ll find that most POD products still offer significant profit margins at MSRP.